 Do one thing at a time.
 Your brain has to pick what to remember.

-Don’t give it the choice to filter out what you want to remember.
+Don’t give it the choice to filter out information that you want to remember.

 Avoid distractions.
 Short-term memory is a fragile thing.

-If something distracts you on the way to the kitchen, you’ll forget why you’re there.
+If something distracts you on the way to the kitchen, you’ll forget why you went there.
+(46)